ChaosAdmStudent/cuda_programming/README.md

      * Exclude redundant threads from computation (Removing threads that don't overlap output tensor)

    * The code in the cuda kernel should be to compute interpolation for ONE point and ONE feature, i.e, one element for each parallel dimension.

+## Backward Pass Kernel

+CUDA does not have autograd feature.
+All the actual math has to be written out by hand in CUDA kernels doing backpropagation.
+Without the backward function, we were able to call the CUDA function simply by invoking the forward method.
+However, to use both forward and backward functions from CUDA, we have to wrap the forward and backward functions with `torch.autograd.Function`